mdchambers/dissertation/dissertation_outline.md

 ### Chapter I: Introduction: Groucho and _Drosophila_ development

+* Sections:
+	* The Groucho/TLE family of corepressors are ubiquitous regulators of animal development
+	* The domain architecture of Groucho/TLE family proteins
+	* Groucho integrates multiple signaling pathways to generate specific cellular responses and fates
+	* Post-translational modifications of Groucho (WIP)
+	* Groucho is an essential component of the embryonic axial patterning network
+	* Groucho is capable of both short- and long-range repression
+	* The mechanism of Groucho-mediated repression

 * Groucho/TLE family: structure and conservation
 	* Member of one of a prevalent group of corepressors conserved throughout animals
 	* Discovery